silverhadch/bazzite-kde-dx/README.md

 ## Credits

 Customizations by @silverhadch.
 Based on Bazzite and the Universal Blue Project.
+Using Solopashas Coprs for KDE Master Builds.